-- While the published database is online, all changes in database files that occur after publishing are saved in cache on the mount server.
+- While the published database is online, all changes to the published database are saved in the write cache on the mount server.

-- After all database files are copied to the target server, Veeam Explorer uses the cache to synchronize changes in database files.
+- After all database files are copied to the target server, Veeam Explorer for Microsoft SQL Server uses the write cache to synchronize changes in database files.

-- After the synchronization, you can switchover to the up-to-date copy of the database on the production server.
-Depending on the option you choose, the switchover starts manually, automatically according to a specified schedule or immediately after synchronization.
-During switchover, Veeam Explorer does the following:
+- After synchronization, you can switch over to the up-to-date copy of the database on the production server.
+Depending on the option you choose, switchover starts in one of the following ways:

 - Stops the published database.

-- Uses the cache to synchronize differences between the published database and the copied database files.
+- Uses the write cache to synchronize differences between the published database and the copied database files.

 - Drops the published database.